Marley Natural's Birthday Blends Are Bob Marley's Latest, Greatest Hits

 “The limited edition collection is contemporary and nostalgic,” Jennifer Seo, assistant director at Los Angeles Patient Caregivers Group tells me.
 I stopped in to pick up the new Marley weed from the West Hollywood dispensary.
 A budtender says the new line is popular with patients at LAPCG, L.A.'s longest operating collective, which held a launch party for the limited edition collection over the weekend.

-Frankly, Seo is right as hell.
+Frankly, Seo is right.
 I’ve never been into celebrity weed brands, or celebrity brands in general.
-But I’m hella into this line from Marley Natural.
-Garrick's artwork gives the collection, which retails at $40-per-eighth, the credibility that a weed brand named after one of the most notable personalities within marijuana culture, and a global musical hero, deserves.
+But I’m definitely into this line from Marley Natural.
+Garrick's artwork gives the collection, which retails at $40-per-eighth, the credibility that a weed brand named after one of cannabis culture's most notable personalities, and a global musical hero, requires.
 Simultaneously, the quality of the product is on par with any other highly engineered, highly potent, precision-dosed, or celebrity-endorsed cannabis brands currently on the market.